Ten Films You Shouldn't Miss at DocPoint 2022

 In 2008, the Russian socialite Natasha Sindeeva embarked on an adventure with her well-to-do husband: she set up an independent TV channel.
 The Russian government proves to be less than pleased about this, and Natasha begins a long, exhausting battle.

 I’m a big fan of stories about underdogs, and there are few bigger giants to take on than the Russian government.
 Last I heard, Sindeeva is still fighting for the freedom of the press.
-I can’t wait to learn more about her and the work.
+I can’t wait to learn more about her and their work.

 Far Eastern Golgotha